 Watch the Sunset on a Dhow

 I had seen so many vlogs which featured the sunset dhow cruise and there was no way I was going to miss out on this.
-Unfortunately, the sunset dhow is not cost effective if you are only two travellers, unless your rolling in dough..lol!
+Unfortunately, the sunset dhow is not cost-effective if you are only two travellers unless you are rolling in dough..lol!
 So we nearly missed out on this because it would have cost us between KES 4,000 — KES 5,000 for two people, which was above our budget.
-Luckily, captain Abu who had been taking us around the Islands decided to take us on the cruise at a special rate.
-I am an avid sunset chaser and the sun setting in when you are in the ocean between two islands hits different.
+Luckily, Captain Abu who had been taking us around the Islands decided to take us on the cruise at a special rate.
+I am an avid sunset chaser and the sun setting in when you are in the ocean between two islands hits differently.

 Majority of beach plots in Lamu Island are owned by foreigners.

 One of the most expensive hotels — The Majlis Resort is found on this island.
 The hotel managers were kind enough to give us a tour and allowed us to swim at a reasonable fee- it usually costs KES 800, but feel free to negotiate.